Sérgio Cabral Filho

-He ran for mayor of Rio de Janeiro in 1996 on a PSDB Brazilian Social Democratic Party (PSDB) ticket, but his election as governor happened after he switched to the PMDB (Brazilian Democratic Movement Party).
-He and his running mate, Luiz Fernando de Sousa, won 68% of the valid votes (5,129,064 votes) in the second round of voting against the Popular Socialist Party (PPS) candidate Denise Frossard, who received only 32% of valid votes.

-Cabral was selected to make formal apologies to 120 individuals, including Dilma Rousseff, Brazil's 36th president, for human rights abuses inflicted on them during the dictatorship that was in power in Brazil from 1964 to 1985.

-On November 17, 2016, Cabral was arrested on charges of corruption.
-He has been sentenced to jail.
+Cabral became widely known for his implication in Operation Car Wash, having accepted bribes in exchange for construction contracts and paid members of the International Olympic Committee to vote in favor of bringing the 2016 Summer Olympics to Rio de Janeiro.
+He was arrested on charges of corruption in 2016, charged with corruption and money laundering, and received multiple sentences totaling over 400 years.
+In 2024, some of his charges were annulled.

 Tenure as governor

 Cabral became governor at a time of uncertain economic prospects and serious security challenges in his state of Rio de Janeiro.
 During the election campaign for governor in 2006, he had praised the "zero tolerance" security model touted by New York City Mayor Rudy Giuliani and pledged to root out police corruption and improve services in Rio's favelas.

 After visiting Colombia in 2007 to observe that country's success in the realm of public safety, Cabral secured additional funding for the police and tasked Public Security Secretary, José Mariano Beltrame with spearheading a plan to improve security.
 In 2008, the state and city governments launched a community policing program called Pacifying Police Units, or UPPs, in Rio.
 In contrast to previous police practices, UPPs created a sustained, long-term police presence in favelas, including the Cidade de Deus, Complexo do Alemão and Santa Marta.
 Their operations made use of Rio military police's BOPE units in fighting urban crime and also use their Police Pacification Units for extended policing.
 These methods led to decreased homicide rates in the favelas where UPPs were set up.

 The magazine Brasil de Fato described him in 2007 as a political figure who " relentlessly justifies police violence in poor areas of the city.
 His latest statement was to claim that people living in the favelas are being paid by drug traffickers to complain about police raids."

 In healthcare, Cabral launched a mobile health unit that travels around the state giving free tests to the public in local areas.